NorthStarUAS/ImageAnalysis/scripts/README.md

   SIFT seems like the best quality detector (and feature descriptor) over all.
 It seems to produce the most consistent overall results.
-  Recommend 5000-10000 sift features per image.
-More is better here if your computer resources can support it.
+  Recommend 10000-20000 sift features per image.
+Generally more is better here if your computer resources can support it.

+  If you aren't getting as many features as you ask for, consider a larger scale factor.

   ## ORB